 I’d bet if you were to put on a well-made, custom-fitted corset, added a strong bustle shape with a dash of proper petticoats – you’d begin to see that slim waistline start to appear.
 If you did that every day for a month… I’d guarantee you’d discover that itsy-bitsy waist.

-Because it’s merely a 21st Century myth that the waists were 18″.
+Because it’s merely a 21st Century myth that all the waists were 18″.